Dash0 Raises $35 Million Series A to Build the First AI-Native Observability Platform

 NGINX sits at the front door of countless applications, acting as a web server, reverse proxy, or load balancer.
 Every request that passes through it generates logs, and those records are often the most immediate and reliable source of truth when something goes wrong.

-But most existing guides only teach you you the basics: turning on the log files and showing how to tail them.
-That level of knowledge hasn't kept pace with modern observability practices, where logs need to be structured and integrated with frameworks like OpenTelemetry.
+But most existing guides only teach you the basics: turning on the log files and showing how to tail them.
+That level of knowledge hasn't kept pace with modern practices, where logs need to be structured, machine-readable, and integrated with observability frameworks like OpenTelemetry.

 Let's begin!